nikolliervin/profanity-detection/profanity-detector/README.md

 ## Feedback and Contributions

-We welcome your feedback!
-If you encounter any issues, have suggestions for improvement, or want to contribute to the project, please visit our GitHub repository https://github.com/nikolliervin/profanity-decetion and create an issue or pull request.
+I welcome your feedback!
+If you encounter any issues, have suggestions for improvement, or want to contribute to the project, please visit my GitHub [repository](https://github.com/nikolliervin/profanity-decetion) and create an issue or pull request.

-Thank you for using the Profanity Detector NuGet package!
-We hope it proves to be a valuable tool in maintaining a clean and respectful environment within your applications.